Cookiext23/Gym-Management-System/README.md

 ## About the project
-The Gym Management System seeks automation for its 1000 members and 10 trainers.
-The system tracks subscriptions, facilitates bookings, and manages attendance for gym use, specialized sessions, and classes (a certain attendance limit).
+The Gym Management System is designed to automate the management of member and trainer information, including tracking subscriptions, booking classes, recording gym usage and class attendance, and displaying regular reports.

 ## Technologies
 Project is created with: